Web Requests

-The first GHS was founded in 1966 and dissolved in 2015, but the group left behind a wealth of research material on Greenland, NH: pamphlets, photographs, town and church records, sermons, diaries and letters of Greenland families, as well as the unfinished, multi-volume typescript, A Pleasant Abiding Place: a History of Greenland, N.H.
-1635-2000 by the father and son team, Paul C. and Paul F. Hughes.
-Footnotes and an index remain to be done.
+In these boxes, the first GHS (founded in 1966, dissolved in 2015) left behind a wealth of research material on Greenland, NH: pamphlets, photographs, town and church records, sermons, diaries and letters of Greenland families, as well as the unfinished, multi-volume, typescript, history.
+In fact, organizing the boxes effectively sidelined–and formed the working purpose of the current GHS.

 What People Say